tuan188/MGiGen/README.md

 ## 4. Create unit tests for view model:

-Copy view model to the pasteboard then use command:
+Copy the view model to the pasteboard then run the command:

 ```
 $ igen test